-Rich Barry is a musical zelig demonstrating a diverse career as a soloist and collaborator.
-The last direct pupil of Andrés Segovia praised him as "a truly innovative musician of the twenty first century”.
-In 2015 his album “Guitarist” was a called a portrait of “talent, technique and musical instinct” by Fanfare Magazine.
-In 2016 Rich Barry gave performances in New York, Las Vegas, Tokyo, Baltimore, Oranjestad, and London.
+Rich Barry is a musical Zelig demonstrating a diverse career as a soloist and collaborator.
+Eliot Fisk, the last direct pupil of Andrés Segovia praised him as "a truly innovative musician of the twenty-first century”.
+In 2015 his album “Guitarist” was called a portrait of “talent, technique and musical instinct” by Fanfare Magazine.
+In 2016 Rich Barry gave performances in New York, Las Vegas, Tokyo, Amsterdam Baltimore, and London.

 Since the age of twelve he has performed over fifteen hundred times at a broad range of events throughout the world.
 Notable venues in the past include The Kennedy Center, The Academy of Arts and Sciences, Rockefeller Center, The Boom Boom Room of the Standard, Hyde of The Bellagio, Salle Françoys-Bernier Hall, Andrew Mellon Auditorium and Vizcaya Museum.
-A true pioneering musical entrepreneur, Rich has performed for several companies including Google, USA Today, Elle, Martha Stewart and Ted Talks.
+A true pioneering musical entrepreneur, Rich has performed for several companies including Google, USA Today, Elle, Martha Stewart and NBCUniversal Cable Entertainment.